bneb/advent-of-code-2020/README.md

 python3 day0D.py -f=day0D_input.txt
 ```

-In the case of day 1, my (your input would be different) full result would be:
+In the case of day 1, my full result for part 1 would be:
 ```
 $ python3 day01.py -f=day01_input.txt
 Day 01 solution: 73371